Shine in lamé! Discover our new fabric

 How to care for your lamé clothing?

-What patterns for sewing lamé fabric?
+What patterns are used for sewing lamé fabric?

 Our lamé fabric has a beautiful hand: it drapes well, it has a nice, slightly heavy fall, and I find that its "behavior" resembles a medium-weight, fairly supple linen.